scy-phy/minicps/examples/swat/daniele-notes.md

 > TODO: once ready move it as a sphinx tutorial doc

 Simplifying assumptions:
+* no UDT support: state_db and cpppo enip server will store relevant fileds of UDT
 * state db will read raw data
 * testbed in AUTO mode
 * no alarms